zackwalton/discord-translate/README.md

 # discord-translate
-Discord bot to provide servers with translation functionalities
+Discord bot that provides discord servers with translation functionalities for users